folio-org/stripes-components/lib/Datepicker/readme.md

 - timeZone - the timezone prop.
 - uiFormat - the localized format or `dateFormat` prop.
 - outputFormat - the ISO-string literal format derived from the `backendDateStandard` prop
+3. Input validity.
+The value is checked to be sure it's a parsible 'valid' date using the `inputValidator` prop.
+It is provided the parameters `value`, `format`, `backendStandard` - the backendStandard is an alpha-numeric formatting string, similar to `"YYYY-MM-DD"`...
-3. output formatting - when the input is changed by the user, its value is formatted again to work with the backend using the `outputFormatter` function.
+4. output formatting - when the input is changed by the user, its value is formatted again to work with the backend using the `outputFormatter` function.
 This function is provided with **a parameter object** holding the following values:
 - backendDateStandard - the prop of the same name.
 - value - the value prop.
 - uiFormat - the localized format or `dateFormat` prop for displaying in the textfield.